Measuring Epistemic Humility in Multimodal Large Language Models: Experiments

+\keypoint{Model Size Is Confounded With Model Design} Our results should not be interpreted as a controlled scaling-law study, because model size is confounded with architecture, training data, visual encoders, and post-training strategies.
+Gemini-2.5-Pro achieves the highest original-setting overall accuracy (75.82\%) and humility score (73.75\%), showing that stronger model families and training pipelines are associated with better false-option rejection in this comparison.
+At the same time, within the open-source models, parameter count alone is not a sufficient explanation of the observed rankings.
+For example, the 4B Visionary-R1 outperforms several larger reasoning models, and the 5B Phi-4 surpasses the 12B Pixtral.
+We therefore avoid drawing conclusions about scaling itself and instead treat model size as one factor entangled with model design, data quality, and post-training methodology.

 \keypoint{Reasoning Models Do Not Always Work Better} It is often assumed that reasoning-oriented models exhibit stronger robustness against hallucinations compared to general-purpose models, since they are designed to analyze visual input more carefully and can benefit from test-time scaling~\cite{snell2024scaling}.
 However, the results on HumbleBench reveal that reasoning does not guarantee improved performance.
-For example, R1-Onevision, which is fine-tuned from Qwen2.5-VL with the explicit goal of enhancing reasoning, performs significantly worse than its base model on HumbleBench (66.89\% vs. 72.20\% overall accuracy).
-In contrast, LLaVA-CoT shows a modest gain over its base model LLaMA-3.2 (66.79\% vs. 65.31\%).
+For example, R1-Onevision, which is fine-tuned from Qwen2.5-VL with the explicit goal of enhancing reasoning, performs significantly worse than its base model on HumbleBench (67.06\% vs. 72.20\% overall accuracy).
+In contrast, LLaVA-CoT shows a modest gain over its base model LLaMA-3.2 (67.70\% vs. 65.31\%).
 These contrasting outcomes highlight that the effectiveness of reasoning-oriented fine-tuning in mitigating hallucinations is not universal but highly dependent on both the training strategy and the characteristics of the data.
-Overall, these findings suggest that while reasoning has the potential to reduce hallucinations, its benefits are conditional and must be carefully evaluated in the context of benchmark design and fine-tuning methodology.